-- Copyright royalties (other than stated above) or - Dividends from any corporation that meets Test 1 above and Test 3 below, and in which the corporation owns at least 50% (by vote and value) of the stock.
+- Copyright royalties (other than as stated above), or - Dividends from any corporation that meets Test 1 above and Test 3 below, and in which the corporation owns at least 50% (by vote and value) of the stock.

 Test 3.
-Total allocable deductions under section 162 (other than deductions for compensation for personal services rendered by shareholders, deductions for royalties paid or accrued, and deductions specifically allowable under sections other than section 162) are at least 25% of the excess of:
+Total allocable deductions allowable under section 162 (other than compensation for personal services rendered by a shareholder, deductions for royalties paid or accrued, and deductions specifically allowable under other sections) are at least 25% of the excess of:

-- Ordinary gross income over - The sum of royalties paid or accrued and depreciation for copyright royalties.
+- 1. Ordinary gross income, over - 2.
+The sum of royalties paid or accrued and depreciation for copyright royalties.